777uliahshafar/windotfiles/readme.md

 1. Edit the profile `nvim  $PROFILE`.
 1. Symlink it to your own config.
 Type `. $env:USERPROFILE\.config\powershell\user_profile.ps1` inside the profile (optional)
 1. Install nerdfont for icon supporting.
-1. Set windows terminal to use nerdfont font and powershell as default shell.
-This can be edited in json file of windows terminal.

 # Latex config